mattermost/docs/doc/charts/registry/README.md

 - `type: ClusterIP` on `0.0.0.0`, restricting access to the interal network of the Kubernetes cluster.
 - `name:` is set to `registry`.

-## Configuring the Registry
+## Defining the Registry Configuration

-The `registry` section of this chart pertains to the configuration of the underlying [registry][] container.
+The following properties of this chart pertains to the configuration of the underlying [registry][] container.
 Only most critical values for integration with GitLab are exposed.
 For this integration, we make use of the `auth.token.x` settings of [Docker Distribution][docker-distribution], controlling authentication to the registry via JWT